We welcome your application to our department, and hope you can join our community of scholars!

 To be considered for admission to the graduate program, applicants must hold a bachelor’s degree or its equivalent and have an academic record that suggests the applicant can successfully complete graduate work in linguistics.
 In determining qualifications for admission, attention is paid to academic achievements, potential for research, and intellectual interest as indicated by the statement of purpose, transcripts of past academic work, and letters of recommendation.

-All applications to graduate tracks must be made online:
+All applications to graduate tracks must be made online.
+Buttons below will direct you to create an account and start an application.

 March 1: All international MA/MS and PhD applicants